The 10 Healthiest New Year's Resolutions You Can Make

 "Stress is an inevitable part of life," she says.
 "Relaxation, sleep, socializing, and taking vacations are all things we tell ourselves we deserve but don’t allow ourselves to have."

-- We tend to think our own bliss relies on bettering ourselves, but our happiness also increases when we help others, says Peter Kanaris, PhD, coordinator of public education for the New York State Psychological Association.
+We tend to think our own bliss relies on bettering ourselves, but our happiness also increases when we help others, Peter Kanaris, PhD, coordinator of public education for the New York State Psychological Association, tells Health.

 Go back to school

 No matter how old you are, heading back to the classroom can help revamp your career, introduce you to new friends, and even boost your brainpower.